-It is a bespoke training package aimed at parents, professionals and staff training them to be able to recognise threats from both the virtual and real worlds against themselves, families, colleagues or friends from predators with criminal intentions.
+It is a bespoke early identification and intervention training package aimed at parents, professionals and staff training them to be able to recognise threats from both the virtual and real worlds against themselves, families, colleagues or friends from predators with criminal intentions.
 It then provides them with the knowledge and tools with which to protect themselves and others.

 Who is it for?

 Parents and professionals who work with children such as Teachers, carers, health and family services.
 Agencies who deal with vulnerable people such as NGO's, agencies who deal with offenders such as Correctional or Prison Services, Probation and Law Enforcement.
 Also health and well-being practitioners and major employers who provide health and safety training or business continuity.